 At the end of the junior year, all Florida Southern students are eligible to be considered for early admission to the MAT program.

-This program is designed for individuals interested in becoming a teacher and earning a curriculum and instruction degree that provides advanced classroom teaching skills through research-based strategies and techniques.
+This program is designed for individuals interested in becoming a teacher and earning a master's degree in curriculum and instruction that provides advanced classroom teaching skills through research-based strategies and techniques.
 This degree is focused on transformational teaching methods including active, student-centered, collaborative, experiential, and problem-based learning.

 Admission is contingent upon the GPA on June 1 of that year

-This opportunity will allow candidates to begin coursework immediately and save time earning this prestigious degree.
+This opportunity will allow candidates to begin coursework during their last semester as an undergraduate and save time earning this prestigious degree.

 Our graduates enjoy a high job placement rate, and are impacting their classrooms, schools and communities on a daily basis.